SMU/Mockingbird station: Station

-SMU/Mockingbird is the only entrenched station in the DART light rail system, with the main platform located 40 ft below ground level.
+SMU/Mockingbird is one of two entrenched stations in the DART rail system (the other being University of Dallas), with the main platform located 40 ft below ground level.
 The station is the northern end of a 3.5 mi tunnel to Downtown Dallas.

 The station's upper level consists of a small plaza containing ticket machines, an elevator, and a pair of escalators.
 The west entrance to the plaza leads to the Mockingbird Station development and the University Crossing Trail, while the east entrance leads to buses, passenger drop-off/pick-up, bicycle parking, and vehicle parking.
 A stairwell to the rail platform is located at each end of the bus platform.

 On the lower level is the rail platform, which is an island platform.
 Southbound and westbound trains board on the western side, while northbound and eastbound trains board on the eastern side.
 All three lines use the same platforms.

 Artwork

 The eastern entrance to the station contains six 20 ft archways, each of which are decorated with colorful mosaic tiles and topped with a stained-glass mockingbird.
 The western retaining wall is decorated with a colorful ribbon pattern, while the eastern retaining wall is landscaped with shade-tolerant plants.